-- 1. Choose Administration > Security.
+- 1. Choose Administration > Security. - 2.
+Click the Access Control List tab.

-- 2. Click the Access Control List tab.
+- 3. Click the Add Row icon

-- 3. Click the Add Row icon to add a row to the table.
+- on to add a row to the table.

 - 4. Specify a range of IP addresses to which you want to apply the rule by typing the starting IP value in the Starting IP field and the ending IP value in the Ending IP field.

 - 5. Choose Group > System.

 - 6. Click the Action drop-down arrow and select Allow or Deny to specify whether the specified users in the IP range can access CC-SG.

-- 7. Click Update to save your changes.

-► To change the order in which CC-SG applies rules:
+To change the order in which CC-SG applies rules: